 If you lodge a complaint, our Internal Dispute Resolution Team will investigate your complaint.
 We will commence the investigation within 2 business days and provide you with a response within 14 business days.
 We will seek your agreement to a longer time if it is needed.
 We will keep you informed of the investigation process by phone or email at least once a week and provide you with a written response to your complaint within 30 days.

-If you do not accept our response, you may take the compliant to our External Dispute Resolution Scheme.
-Credit and Investments (CIO) , contact details are:
+- If you do not accept our response, you may take the complaint to our External Dispute Resolution Scheme.
+Australian Financial Complaints Authority, contact details are: